Nicholas Micozzie

 Nicholas Anthony Micozzie (September 7, 1930 – July 28, 2020) was an American politician who served as a Republican member of the Pennsylvania House of Representatives for the 163rd district from 1979 to 2014.

 Early life and education

 The son of Camillo and Josephine (née Maffei) Micozzie, Nicholas Micozzie was born in Philadelphia, Pennsylvania and graduated from St. Thomas More High School.
 He obtained a B.S. in business administration from St. Joseph's College in 1963 and a degree in electrical engineering from Villanova University in 1968.

 He served as staff sergeant in the United States Air Force from 1950 to 1954 during the Korean War.

 Career

 Micozzie worked for General Electric and in real estate.
-He was elected commissioner in Upper Darby, Pennsylvania as a Democrat and served from 1971 to 1989.
+He was elected commissioner in Upper Darby Township, Pennsylvania as a Democrat and served from 1971 to 1989.
 He switched to the Republican Party in 1978 and was elected to the Pennsylvania House of Representatives for the 163rd district.
 He was reelected to seventeen consecutive terms and served until 2014.
 He was not a candidate for reelection in 2014.